Teejer/zxh-bms/README.md

 with `/etc/bms-mqtt-bridge.env` containing `MQTT_PASSWORD=...` (root-readable
 only: `chmod 600`).
 Then `sudo systemctl enable --now bms-mqtt-bridge`.

-If you'd rather avoid a persistent daemon and don't mind HA reconnecting over BLE on every poll, a `command_line` sensor pointed at `bms-cli status --json` works too, but expect it to be slower and to hit the same connect flakiness more often since it reconnects every scan interval.
+If you'd rather avoid a persistent daemon, a `command_line` sensor pointed at `bms-cli status --json` works too.

 ## Caveats